daniellysantoslds/dsls_site/README.md

 <h2>Deployment</h2>

-<a href="https://dsls-site-daniellysantoslds.vercel.app/" rel="external" >dsls-site.vercel.app
+It is deployed on Vercel.
+Can be accessed through the link <a href="https://dsls-site-daniellysantoslds.vercel.app/" rel="external" >dsls-site.vercel.app
 </a>

-It is deployed on Vercel.
-Can be accessed through the link https://vsmo.me/.